unChaz/sci-fi-5e/docs/rules/equipment.md

 Medium armor offers more protection than light armor, but it also impairs movement more.
 If you wear medium armor, you add your Dexterity modifier, to a maximum of +2, to the base number from your armor type to determine your Armor Class.

-**_Scarab Skin._** Made of interlocking metal rings, a scarab skin is worn between layers of clothing or leather.
+**_flak armor._** Made of interlocking metal rings, a scarab skin is worn between layers of clothing or leather.
 This armor offers modest protection to the wearer's upper body and allows the sound of the rings rubbing against one another to be muffled by outer layers.

 **_Kevlar._** Basic military issue combat armor.